ieeevr/2026/program/demos/index_new.md

 </div>

 <div class="paper-section">
-  <h3 class="session-id-tag">Title: Presentation of Impact Sensations by a Floor-Mounted Turntable</h3>
+  <h3 class="session-id-tag">Presentation of Impact Sensations by a Floor-Mounted Turntable</h3>
   <p class="meta-info"><strong>Booth ID: 3</strong></p>
   <p class="meta-info"><strong>Author</strong><br/>Mutsuki Shimada, Graduate School of Informatics and Engineering, Department of Informatics, The University of Electro-Communications; Izumi Mizoguchi, Graduate School of Informatics and Engineering, The University of Electro-Communications; Prof. Hiroyuki Kajimoto The University of Electro-Communications</p>